kai-weiss/AACVProject/README.md

 The results of this approach have been described in Section **5.2** of our paper.

+Out of the three experiments, lenient weights with lowert iou threshold (0.5) performed the best.

 ## 3. YOLOv8 + Focal Loss

 Here we present the code for the approach described in Section **4.3** of our paper.